awsdocs/amazon-route53-docs/doc_source/routing-to-cloudfront-distribution.md

 For example, if the name of the hosted zone is example\.com and you want to use **acme\.example\.com** to route traffic to your distribution, enter **acme**\.
 **Alias**
 If you are using the **Quick create** record creation method, turn on **Alias**\.
+You must create an Alias record for the CloudFront distribution to work\.
 **Value/Route traffic to**
 Choose **Alias to CloudFront distributions**\.
 The us\-east\-1 Region is selected by default\.
 Choose the name that CloudFront assigned to the distribution when you created it\.
 This is the value that you got in step 1\.
 **Record type**